 - A small load of laundry is when the drum is 1/3 full.

 - A medium load of laundry is when the tub is 1/2 full.

 - A large load of laundry is when the tub is 3/4 full.

-For further assistance, read our FAQ to find out how much laundry you can put in your washing machine.
+If you're not sure how much washing your machine can fit then read our FAQ on how much laundry you can put in your washing machine.